 Specific nutritional goal quantities for a dietary intake pattern are set according to energy intake level and based on the DRI age-sex group(s) for which the pattern is designed.
-Goals for total energy, fat, protein, carbohydrates, 3 fatty acids, 12 vitamins, 8 minerals, added sugars, and dietary fiber are based on DRI reports released between 1997 and 2023 and on quantitative recommendations in the current Dietary Guidelines for Americans, 2020-2025 (DGA).1, 27, 28, 29 The macronutrients, fatty acids, vitamins, and minerals which are considered nutritional goals for these analyses are specified in Table 2.
-Because the dietary patterns are designed as a framework for achieving a healthy dietary pattern, the goals are the RDA amounts for nutrients having an RDA.
-The AI is used as the nutrient goal when an RDA is not established.
-The lowest energy level (for sedentary individuals, determined in step 1) rounded to the nearest 200 calorie energy level and associated pattern is determined for each age-sex group and used in evaluating the patterns against nutritional goals.
+Goals for total energy, fat, protein, carbohydrates, 3 fatty acids, 12 vitamins, 8 minerals, added sugars, and fiber are based on DRI reports released between 1997 and 2023 and on quantitative recommendations in the current Dietary Guidelines for Americans, 2020-2025 (DGA).^{1,2,27,34-36} The macronutrients, fatty acids, vitamins, and minerals that are considered nutritional goals for these analyses are specified in Table 2.
+Because the dietary patterns are designed as a framework for achieving a healthy dietary pattern, the goals are the Recommended Dietary Allowance (RDA) amounts for nutrients having an RDA.
+The Adequate Intake (AI) is used as the nutrient goal when an RDA is not established.